rmcar17/piqtree/docs/quickstart/using_substitution_models.md

 as well as specification for base frequencies and rate heterogeneity across sites.

 We use the [`Model`](../api/model/Model.md) class to represent the substitution model which can be constructed from strings, or using enums.
+Most functions can already compute this directly from the passed model string, so usage of [`make_model`](../api/model/make_model.md) may be preferable.
 Substitution models can be combined with specification for base frequencies, and rate heterogeneity across sites models.

 ## Usage